-With the current rise in cases, if you would like to live-stream Mass from your car we will have communion available to you after Mass.
-Please be assured that all Newman Center staff and missionaries are fully vaccinated!
-Masks are currently required for both vaccinated and unvaccinated individuals as per the Bishop’s guidance.
-Masks are available in the Narthex.
+Masks are currently optional for both vaccinated and unvaccinated individuals as per the Bishop’s guidance.
+Masks will continue to be available in the Narthex, and we have additional space set aside if you would prefer to continue social distancing and wearing masks.
 Please take care of yourself!
 We will update this page if anything changes (or join our Flocknote community for regular updates).

 We received the following message from the Diocese regarding mask requirements on July 30th: